The North Cicular

 The Tweed Flat Cap is another essential piece of British headwear and is a staple of country days out and Shooting expeditions.

 The felt Trilby holds a special place in the dapper Englishman's wardrobe and has been a look often associated with the suave investigator, wearing the custom trench coat and looking nonchalant from the corner of the room.

-Free UK Next-Day Delivery on orders over £100
+UK Delivery to orders above £100 - FREE

 Worldwide 'Express' and 'Saver' services available.